gruppe-adler/grad_trenches/README.md

 ## License
 This project is licensed under **GPLv2**.
 We kindly request to not upload this mod to Armaholic or other mirrors for Arma 3 mods.
 Plus, we ask you to not create mirrors in Steam Workshop.
-However, it is ok to include this mod into your mod pack on Steam Workshop.

 ## Bugs and Contributions
 Contributions and bug reports are well appreciated.
 Feel free to fork this project or to create issues.